mckayc/task-donegeon/src/content/HelpGuide.md

 This section serves as the definitive source of truth for the application's intended functionality.

+### {link_approvals} Page Responsiveness
+The {link_approvals} page is fully responsive to provide an optimal experience on any device.
+-   **Desktop View:** On larger screens, the page displays a comprehensive table for each approval type (Quests, Claims, Purchases, Trades).
+This view is optimized for reviewing many items at once and performing quick actions.
+-   **Mobile View:** On mobile devices, the page automatically switches to a touch-friendly card layout.
+Each pending item is displayed on its own card within a categorized section.
+For Quests and Claims, you can tap the main body of the card to view the full details of the {task} before making a decision.
+Quick actions to approve or reject are available directly on each card.

 ### {task} Card Visual System
 To provide at-a-glance information, all {task} cards (on the {link_quests} page, Dashboard, Kiosk Mode, etc.) share a consistent visual system.